nrwl/nx/docs/shared/node-tutorial/2-project-graph.md

 ### `products-cli`

 Update the generated `main.ts` file of this project to import the `createProductsDataClient()` function.

-Then use the data client to print the product matching the id provided at the command-line.
-If no id was provided, print all products as an array.
+Use the data client to print the product matching the id provided at the command-line.
+If no id was provided, print all products as an array:

 ```typescript {% fileName="apps/products-cli/src/main.ts" %}
 import { createProductsDataClient } from '@my-products/products-data-client';